JDE-Projects/JDE-Projects/README.md

 Most are standalone Windows desktop apps, free to use, with no Python or dependency setup required.
 Grab the installer or portable zip from each project's Releases page.
-(Simple Network Dashboard is a self-hosted Linux web UI.)

 If one of these saves you some time and you'd like to buy me a coffee (or second breakfast), I'm on [Ko-fi](https://ko-fi.com/jdeprojects). ☕